zafriii/Serenify-Version-1.0/README.md

 ### 1. **AI Chatbot for Empathetic Conversations**
    - Engage with the AI chatbot, which will respond based on your current mood.
-   - Simply type in your feelings or mood, and the chatbot will provide empathetic responses powered by the **Gemini API**.
+   - Simply select your feelings or mood, and the chatbot will provide empathetic responses powered by the **Gemini API**.

 ### 2. **Secure Note System**
    - Create personal notes that are completely private to you.